Moving Your Student to College: Everything You Need to Know

 15. Check on Policies for Holidays

-If your student is worried about what to do with their stuff when they are home on holidays, they will need to check on the policies of the college about shared dorm rooms during holidays.
+If your student is worried about what to do with their stuff when they are home on holiday, they will need to check on the policies of the college about shared dorm rooms during holidays.
 Many students go home for the holidays.
 Nonetheless, there’re always considerations that should be made your roommate is not going home for breaks.

 This is particularly true if your student has moved electronics and other valuables with them into their dorm and they are not sure that their roommate will make sure to lock the door when they leave the room during the break.
-Most dorms advise that your student bring home anything that they are concerned about with regards to safety when they are away on break.
+Most dorms advise that your student bring home anything that they are concerned about with regard to safety when they are away on break.

 16. Consider Working With Roommates to Arrange Moving Your Student